-DPS Platform Support Matrix
+DPS Platform support requirements

 You should review the support requirements for the DPS Platform to ensure your environment meets those requirements.
 Additionally, you must consider various aspects of your HDP clusters and prepare those clusters as part of your DPS installation in order to register the clusters with DPS.